bullhorn/rest-api-docs/source/includes/_services.md

 * `contactDataCaptureNotificationEmailBody` / `contactDataCaptureNotificationEmailSubjectLine`
 * `leadDataCaptureNotificationEmailBody` / `leadDataCaptureNotificationEmailSubjectLine`

-After the email is successfully sent a note is added to the person record with an action type from the: `dataCaptureNotificationNoteType` system setting.
+After the email is successfully sent, a note is added to the person record with an action type from the: `dataCaptureNotificationNoteType` system setting.

 ``` shell
 curl -X POST \